Have questions about fulfilling Global Understanding Core through off-campus study? You've come to the right place!

 Can I fulfill the Global Understanding theme of the CORE curriculum through off-campus study?

-The Global Core requirement can be fulfilled through participation in most approved GEO programs (see list of qualifying programs below) WHEN students take the orientation course COR 210 “New Perspectives in Global Understanding I” before off-campus study and COR211 “New Perspectives in Global Understanding II” upon re-entry.
+The Global Understanding core requirement can be fulfilled through participation in most approved international GEO programs (see list of qualifying programs below) WHEN students take the orientation course COR210 “New Perspectives in Crossing Cultures I” before off-campus study and COR211 “New Perspectives in Crossing Cultures II” upon re-entry.

-COR210 New Perspectives I (0-credit) consists of one all-day Saturday session taken the semester BEFORE you study off-campus. $50 lab fee applies.
+COR210 New Perspectives in Crossing Cultures I (0-credit) consists of one all-day Saturday session taken the semester BEFORE you study off-campus. $50 lab fee applies.

 This course equips students to reflect purposefully upon the theory and praxis of what it means to be citizen-sojourners rather than passive onlookers or blithe consumers of “culture”.
 It examines the interpretation of cultural difference, ethnocentrism, transitioning and crossing cultural boundaries.
 It addresses how culture shapes behaviour and values--an issue that will soon be lived reality for off-campus students.

-COR211 New Perspectives in Global Understanding 2 (0-credit) consists of a Friday evening event and one all-day Saturday session the semester when you return to campus. $50 lab fee applies.
+COR211 New Perspectives in Crossing Cultures 2 (0-credit) cconsists of one all-day Saturday session the semester when you return to campus. $50 lab fee applies.

 Nobody knows better than a returning student the inadequacy of the question “How was your semester abroad?"
 It's almost an impossible question.
 Returning students occupy a unique space between homeland and “foreign home,” and the integration of the two is a complicated journey that requires both time and space.
 This course equips students to ask the deeper questions of their global experience and take up the challenge of being a citizen-sojourner.

-Petitions for SMPs need to be filed with the GE Committee before March 1st!
+Student leaders submit the proposal on behalf of all participants.
+Petitions for SMPs need to be filed with the GE Committee before May 1.

 Students seeking Global Understanding Core for experiences that are hitherto unapproved or which were taken prior to their time at Gordon (i.e. transfer students) need to complete the "Petition for Alternate Credit Global Understanding Core."
 Most students seeking alternate credit will be required to participate in these courses.
 Petition form available at the GEO, MacDonald 130.

-PLEASE NOTE: Petitions need to be filed in a timely fashion in order to get you registered for appropriate COR210 and 211 classes.
+PLEASE NOTE: Petitions for summer programs need to be filed with the GEO by March 1 in order to give the GE Committee time to meet and for approved students to be registered for the appropriate COR210 and 211 classes.

 Please contact the GEO with questions you may have.
-Stop in or email us at geogordon.edu.
+Stop by MacDonald 130 or email us at geogordon.edu.